-DPI is an interdisciplinary public-private research institute that will bring world-class research staff and faculty to Chicago to work side-by-side with students and businesses.
-It will foster next-generation innovation that creates new business and economic growth, as well as promoting entrepreneurship and empowering inventors of the future.
-(Left: conceptual rendering)
+DPI will be a new interdisciplinary research institute led by the University of Illinois System that will bring world-class research faculty and staff to Chicago to work side-by-side with students and businesses.
+It will foster next-generation innovation that creates new business and economic growth, while promoting entrepreneurship and empowering inventors of the future.

 A key output of DPI will be the talent and ideas required to start new companies.
 In addition, DPI will work in close partnership with the many existing assets in Chicago’s tech community to launch and grow new companies.
 The purpose of DPI is to significantly ramp up research discovery, creating new businesses that will expand opportunity.
 Through DPI, we intend to reverse a loss of talent from the state and attract new venture capital.

 DPI is a University of Illinois System initiative.
 The institute will be governed by a board of directors, chaired by the U of I System president, which will include members representing the U of I universities, partnering universities, donors, businesses, and the state and city.
 Vice President for Economic Development and Innovation, Ed Seidel, will serve as interim director.

 Edward Seidel is the Vice President for Economic Development and Innovation for the U of I System.
 As Vice President, Dr. Seidel works closely with the president of the U of I System to engage potential public and private partners and strengthen the links between higher education, research, and business to drive innovation and stimulate economic development across the state of Illinois.
 He oversees the System’s commercialization pipeline that helps bring ideas to market, which includes the Offices of Technology Management at Urbana-Champaign and Chicago; the early-stage technology investment firm, IllinoisVENTURES; EnterpriseWorks, the business incubator in Urbana-Champaign; and the U of I Research Park.